Aatmaj-Zephyr/ANN4j/README.md

 Everyone is free to contribute to this project.

 #### Help spread the word
 Are you using ANN4j in your research or project?
 If so, please let me know and I may add a link to your project or application and your logo to this repository.
+Also please consider starring this repository and following me.

 #### Citing this package for research work
 You can cite this repository using the following bibtex entry.
 Please update the date.